Where Are They Now?

 Ross, Don: KNX, 1952-57.
 Don is the longtime owner of Premier Sports, a sports marketing company managing golf events and travel incentive packages for major sporting events.

 Ross, Don: KHJ; KNX, 1966.
 Don left Southland radio for KFMB-San Diego and was a tv booth announcer for decades.
 He retired in San Diego and worked on his art work.
-Don has passed away.
+Don has passed away in 2011.

 Ross, Eva: KHJ, 1974 and 1976-77; KIKF, 1980-90.
 Eva anchored the news at KHJ from 1974 to 1977.
 She writes for the OC Register and is married to Lyle Kilgore.